DieSchoeneWolke/WindowsServer2022Core-Guide/README.md

 ## Install Active Directory

 One does not simply remove a domain controller from a server easily, that's why we backed up our system beforehand in case something goes wrong with our upcoming AD environment!
+Go back to SConfig and change your DNS to `127.0.0.1`.

 ```
 Install-WindowsFeature AD-Domain-Services